Density-functional theory for clustering of two-dimensional hard particle fluids: Results

 In Fig. \ref{fig7}(b) the difference in cluster area fractions between the T and I phases (i.e. T minus I) is plotted at the I-T bifurcation density and beyond.
 The fraction of free monomers, triangular dimers and rhomboidal dimers is lower in the T phase, as opposed to square dimers and tetramers which are much more abundant (except for $\eta>0.917$).
 This is understandable since square clusters tend to stabilize the T order (note that at high density the square tetramers are the one ones present in the fluid).

 We now consider the coupling between the tetratic order parameter and the association energy.
 This coupling promotes cluster formation, see Eqns. (\ref{association}) and (\ref{delta}).
 Keeping the penalty barrier as before ($\epsilon>0$), the I-T bifurcation now occurs at lower densities, compared with the case $\delta=0$.
 Fig. \ref{fig8} shows the resulting EOS from the ECT with $\epsilon=5$ and $\delta=-0.88$.
 The I-T second-order transition now takes place rather close to the coexisting value of the I phase at the first-order I-T transition, as obtained from MC simulations \cite{GAN}.
 The EOS of the T crystal, obtained from the CeT (with $f_s=1.5$), is also plotted in the figure.
 The agreement between this EOS and the T liquid-crystal branch from MC simulations is remarkable.
 If we take the I branch obtained from the ECT, and the T branch from the CeT of the crystal phase, and calculate the I-T coexistence, the resulting coexistence density values are very close to those from MC simulation.
 These results highlight the important role of clustering and spatial correlations in the quantitative prediction of the EOS of the T phase of HRT fluids.
+As seen in Fig. \ref{fig8}, despite the fact that the packing fraction of the I-T bifurcation point is improved and is now close to the I-T coexisting values found in simulations, the EOS for the T phase predicted by the theory in the neighborhood of the transition is quite far from the simulation results.
+The reason for this is the strong spatial correlations of the liquid-crystalline T phase, which our density functional, based on a one-particle uniform density, cannot adequately describe.
+By contrast, a simple cell theory assuming perfect spatial order gives a quantitatively correct EOS.